bhk/build/example/example-session.md

 functionality.
 You can follow along typing the commands yourself in the `example` subdirectory of the project.

-We begin with a minimal Makefile:
+We begin with a minimal makefile:

     $ cp Makefile1 Makefile
     $ cat Makefile

-This Makefile doesn't describe anything to be built, but it does invoke Minion, so when we type `make` in this directory, Minion will process the goals.
+This makefile doesn't describe anything to be built, but it does invoke Minion, so when we type `make` in this directory, Minion will process the goals.
 A *goal* is a target name that is listed on the command line.
 Goals determine what Make actually does when it is invoked.